SolarNetwork/killbill-easytax-plugin/README.md

 EasyTax plugin
 ==============

-Kill Bill tax plugin for simple region bases tax systems.
+Kill Bill tax plugin for simple region based tax systems.
 It works by allowing tax rates to be defined at the following granularity:

  * a **tax zone** that represents a region or group of tax rules, for example a country code like `NZ`